carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 - Propose a solution for the problems in the [Problem Statement section](#problem-statement)
 - Maintain compatibility with the current implementation
 - Provide the minimum amount of strategies to solve current problems
-- Define API to provide the strategy information to `imgpkg`
+- Define API to provide the Strategy information to `imgpkg`
 - Define provisioning information for this strategy

 #### Non-goals

 - Provide all possible combinations of strategies for copying OCI Images
-- Ensure that destination Repository contains path information from Origin Repository
 - Provide strict implementation guide

 ### Specification / Use Cases